 - Where she looks for advice when thinking about what fitness equipment she needs

 - What information she needs to help her decide which piece of equipment to buy – and the rational and emotional messages most likely to sway her

 This helps the provider of the fitness equipment develop marketing and communications strategies that will tap directly into Rachel’s underlying motivations and barriers, and ‘speak’ directly to her in a way that is engaging and relevant.
 The company’s segmentation model alone would not enable it to do this.

 Using customer personas in conjunction with segmentation models to improve messaging

 However, personas can add considerable clarity and depth to an existing segmentation model.
-For example, persona market research will reveal the extent to which women included in the same demographic segment actually have different decision-making drivers when it comes to fitness and the potential purchase of fitness equipment – because they reflect different personas within the same segment.
+For example, persona market research will reveal the extent to which women included in the same demographic segment actually have different decision-making drivers when it comes to fitness and the potential purchase of fitness equipment – because they reflect different personas within that segment.

 By overlaying the segmentation model with the results of the persona research it is possible to identify the different marketing messages that will be required by different customers within and across segments.
-This provides the marketer with the additional information they need to turn what would have been a very unconvincing communications campaign in to that can speak to several personas simultaneously – or one in particular.
+This provides the marketer with the additional information needed to turn what would have been a very unconvincing communications campaign in to one that can speak to several personas simultaneously – or one in particular.